zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Fri, May 7 / Mon, May 10
+Tue, May 11 / Wed, May 12
 ==================

 Agenda
 ---------
-**Objective:** Understand sound and how it propagates.
+**Objective:** Be able to perform Doppler Effect calculations; be introduced to light.

 1. Review of Sound
 2. Notes over the **Doppler Effect**